 We know from the work of Gunter Eysenbach and others that most tweets linking to scholarly papers are written in the first few days after publication.
 It therefore makes sense to display this information on a timeline covering the first 30 days after publication, and the tweets about the de Vere paper follow the same pattern.

 I like the simplicity of sparklines.
-It would be interesting to also map the 274 Facebook Likes, Comments and Shares, but we don’t have date information for them.
+It would be interesting to also map the 274 Facebook Likes, Comments, and Shares, but we don’t have date information for them.
 The same is true for the 9 Mendeley readers and groups.

-Another way to display the time course of tweets (or bookmarks) is to use a calendar heat map (the paper was published June 6).
+Another way to display the time course of tweets (or bookmarks) is to use a calendar heat map (the paper was published on June 6).